What is an overpayment?

 Why do overpayments happen?

-Overpayments can happen for various reasons, the most likely
+Overpayments can happen for various reasons such as:

-- Someone has moved in or out of your home.
+- You may have forgotten to tell us that someone has moved in or out of your home

 Is the overpayment ‘recoverable’?

-What happens if you think that the Council has made a
+What happens if I think that the Council has made a mistake?

 - Has the Council, DWP or Inland Revenue made a mistake?